jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

   (a) constitutes a legal nuisance; and
   (b) could be the subject of a proceeding otherwise than under this section.
 (3) Subsection (4) applies if—
-  (a) the applicant's land may be used for residential purposes under rules in the relevant proposed or operative district plan; and
+  (a) the applicant’s land may be used for residential purposes under rules in the relevant proposed or operative district plan; and
   (b) the application is made in relation to the use or enjoyment of the land for those purposes; but (c) no building intended for residential purposes has been erected on the land.
 (4) The court may not make an order under subsection (1) unless satisfied that the building will be erected on the land within a reasonable time and, if the court makes the order,—